sirisian/ecmascript-types/decoratorreplacement.md

 decorators.md, alongside argument evaluation and overload selection.

-**And it is the one carve-out that is a gain rather than a cost.** Rule 5's warning — a context and a call per iteration, invisible at the declaration site — does not apply to the replacement form at all, and the capability is not lost: a replacement block decorator can EMIT the instrumentation inline, so the work happens per entry while the decorator does not.
+**And it is the one carve-out that is a gain rather than a cost.** Rule 5's warning â€” a context and a call per iteration, invisible at the declaration site â€” does not apply to the replacement form at all, and the capability is not lost: a replacement block decorator can EMIT the instrumentation inline, so the work happens per entry while the decorator does not.